 How many years of experience do nurses in your program have?

-Nurses in our program have a minimum of five years of nursing experience before relocating to the US.
+Nurses in our program have at least five years of nursing experience before relocating to the US, but many have more.
 However, for your review, we only submit best-fit candidates based on your profile requirements.